 Les Misérables is not, I think, inherently cringeworthy, although there are a number of elements — religious fervor, emotional sincerity, an obsession with a single father’s self-perception, male college students, 80s-era musical theater, Nick Jonas — that tend to attract and highlight the cringeworthy.
-And there is nothing inherently cringeworthy about being a transmasculine person — but sometimes we do behave in ways that we later look back on and cringe over.
-Lovingly, and with great affection and patience, but the face does tend to screw up a bit in recollection.

 Meanwhile, Hugo's canonic Javert literally walked around talking about he's got "claws like a woman" (des griffes comme une femme") and "rejoicing"(/orgasming) whenever he got his man.